 So I looked up the manufacturer’s website which to all intents & purposes is a fancy coming soon page.
 They did include an email address inside an image on the site 1, so I sent them a note asking about my problem with the left ear-piece.
 I got no response, not even a simple automated note saying they got my message.
 Annoying.
 Very annoying.

 Then I tried Mobile Line to see if they could help me, but their site wants you to register to do almost anything there and seems to be geared towards getting you signed up as a peddler of their crap.
 After a bit of poking around, I found an email address on the site and thought I’d writing them 2.
 Sure the email address was for their sales department, but I figured at the very least I’d get a response saying they would forward the request off to their support department.
 But I figured wrong.

 Now over a month later, neither the manufacturer or Mobile Line has bothered to respond to my emails and now to add insult to injury the right ear-piece started flaking out (while the left now only rarely & randomly works).
 So I’m forced to change my rating on this headset from “yeah, cool!” to “junky crap” and recommend that nobody ever buy them.

 Thanks to a lucky purchase at our local used book/music/movie shop, I recently picked up Stargate Universe, The Complete First Season on DVD 1.
 Since picking it up I’ve been rushing through watching it as fast as I can; partly because I really enjoy it and partly because I wanted to loan it to a friend.
 As I’ve completed watching the discs, thought I’d post a few notes on the show.
 2

 To paraphrase a bad movie: “No, no, it’s all right, he’s just taunting me with the most desirable fantasy book to come out in years.
 Man, that’s just MEAN.
 That’s MEAN, man.”

-In response to Shaky Eclipse by John Scalzi.
+In response to How I’m Making Fans of Fantasy Insanely Jealous Today by John Scalzi.